Sterols 3. Sterols and their Conjugates

 Usually, the sterol acyl-glycosides are present at concentrations that are two- to tenfold greater than those of the non-acylated forms, and they are known to be located in the plasma membrane, tonoplasts and endoplasmic reticulum.
 The nature of the fatty acid component in the acyl sterol glycosides can vary as well as the hydroxyl group to which they are linked, although it is most often position 6 of the glucose moiety.
 In potato tubers, the 6'-palmitoyl-β-D-glucoside of β-sitosterol is the major species, while the corresponding linoleate derivative predominates in soybeans.

 Biosynthesis involves reaction of free sterols with a glucose unit catalysed by a sterol glycosyltransferase, or by reaction of the sterol with uridine diphosphoglucose (UDP-glucose) and UDP-glucose:sterol glucosyltransferase on the cytosolic side of the plasma membrane.
 The acyl donor for acyl sterol glycoside synthesis is not acyl-coenzyme A but is believed to be a glycerolipid.
-Although steryl β‑D‑glycoside hydrolases have been characterized from plants that reverse this reaction, no fatty acyl hydrolase activity for sterol acyl-glycosides is yet known.
+Although steryl β‑D‑glycoside hydrolases have been characterized from plants that reverse this reaction, no fatty acyl hydrolase for sterol acyl-glycosides is yet known.

-Scottish thistleThe functions of sterol glycosides and sterol acyl-glycosides are slowly being revealed, and they are believed to be significant components of the plasma membrane that associate with sphingolipids in raft-like domains.
+Sterol glycosides and sterol acyl-glycosides are believed to be significant components of the plasma membrane that associate with sphingolipids in raft-like domains.
 In a lipid bilayer, it seems probable that sterol glycosides are oriented with the sterol moiety buried in the hydrophobic core with the sugar located in the plane of the polar head groups of the membrane, while with sterol acyl-glycosides both the sterol moiety and the fatty acid chain are embedded in the hydrophobic core.
-The esterified form may be involved in the adaptation of plant membranes to low temperatures and other stresses.
+The esterified form may assist in the adaptation of plant membranes to low temperatures and other stresses.
 It is possible that sterol glycosides have a role in signal transmission through membranes, and they are reported to be beneficial in the response to pathogens.
 Sitosterol-β-D-glucoside in the plasma membrane is believed to be the primer molecule for cellulose synthesis in plants, as in cotton (Gossypium arboreum) fibre, where it may be required for the initiation of glucan polymerization.
-Eventually, the sterol is removed from the polymer by a specific cellulase enzyme (the multimeric cellulase synthase is believed to be stabilized by sterols in the plasma membrane).
-One route to the biosynthesis of glucosylceramides in plants involves transfer of the glucose moiety of sterol glycosides to ceramide.
+Eventually, the sterol is removed from the polymer by a cellulase enzyme (the multimeric cellulase synthase is believed to be stabilized by sterols in the plasma membrane).
+In one route to the biosynthesis of glucosylceramides in plants, the glucose moiety of sterol glycosides is transferred to ceramide.

 Sterol glycosides have only rarely been reported from organisms other than plants and fungi, although some bacteria such as the gram-negative bacterium Helicobacter pylori and Borrelia burgdorferi, the causative agent of Lyme disease produce cholesterol glucoside from host cholesterol during infection.
 On the other hand, cholesteryl glucoside has been found as a natural component of a few animal tissues, and through acting as immunoadjuvants, sterol glycosides are reported to be efficacious in protecting animal hosts against lethal Cryptococcal infections.
 In the human diet, sterol glycosides have potential benefits in that like free sterols they inhibit the absorption of cholesterol from the gut and reduce the plasma cholesterol levels.
 The fatty acids are removed from sterol acyl-glycosides by enzymes in the intestine.